marshallmick007/newsman/README.md

 ## Changelog

+0.7.1 - Added `:output_file` options to FeedParser.
+Passing a file name will write the contents of the feed to that file

 0.7.0 - Renamed `RssPost` to `Post`, `RssInfo` to `Feed`

-0.6.2 - Added option :advanced_search_mode to feedhunter.
+0.6.2 - Added option `:advanced_search_mode` to feedhunter.
 Setting to
-:simple will skip parsing and following of body links
+`:simple` will skip parsing and following of body links

 0.6.0 - ATOM feeds can sometimes return `#content` properties instead of `#summary`